 I hope this letter finds you well.
 I am writing to express my sincerest gratitude for referring one of your patients, Mrs. Johnson, to my practice.
 Your confidence in our team and the services we provide means a great deal to me.

-Mrs. Johnson’s visit with us was a huge success, and I believe that the personalized care and attention we provided helped to make a positive impact on her health.
+Mrs. Johnson’s visit with us was a huge success, and our personalized care and attention helped positively impact her health.
 I appreciate your trust in our ability to offer high-quality medical care to your patients, and I am honored that you would choose us as a partner in their healthcare journey.

 If there is anything we can do in the future to help you or your patients, please don’t hesitate to reach out.
 We are always here to support you in any way we can.